On the Generic Capacity of $K$-User Symmetric Linear Computation Broadcast: Examples

 \section{Examples}

 In this section let us present two examples to convey the main ideas of our asymptotic IA constructions, with somewhat simplified notation.
 The complete achievability proof for Theorem \ref{thm:large_K} appears later, in Appendix \ref{sec:proof_large_K}.
+The first example that is presented in Section \ref{sec:example1} is perhaps the smallest example where asymptotic alignment is needed.
+However, the proof in this limited case hides too many of the details that are needed in the general case, so we provide a larger example in the following subsection which may be more useful in understanding the general proof.